 Centrifugal juicers tend to be noisier than masticating juicer machines.
 Ease of use and power are also important.

-Although leafy greens can be juiced, the results are hardly comparable to the results of a masticating juicers which is designed to handle leafy greens.
+Although leafy greens can be juiced, the results are hardly comparable to a masticating juicer designed to handle leafy greens.

 Finally, for most of us, price is a factor in our buying decisions.

 The size of the food chute is important, as well.
-If you opt for a model with a narrow chute, you’ll have to cut up all but the smallest ingredients that you intend to use.
-However, many models have 3” wide chutes that can take at least 1/2 an apple (some can handle a medium size apple) and similarly sized fruits.
+If you opt for a model with a narrow chute, you’ll have to cut up all but the smallest ingredients you intend to use.
+However, many models have 3” wide chutes that can take at least 1/2 an apple (some can handle a medium-sized apple) and similarly sized fruits.

 If you intend to make juice in large quantities and don’t want to stop every couple of minutes to empty the pulp container, a model with a big container is convenient.
 Many models, even those in the budget and intermediate classes, have 2-3L pulp bins.